 If you’re like most people, you give to charity because you want to make an impact on the world or support a cause you care about.
-But how much and when you give is typically a financial decision.
+But how much you give is a financial decision.
 Tax incentives may help you to give more than you could otherwise and provide even more resources to causes you care about.

 Regardless of what the future holds, donors should review their current tax strategy to make sure they take advantage of existing planning opportunities.
 Consider meeting with your financial advisor or CPA to discuss how charitable giving can take your holistic financial plan to the next level.